50+ Best Christmas Dinner Ideas

 Add extra comfort to your Christmas menu with a big pot of soup!
 Not only will these options add more vegetables to the table, but they’ll warm you up from the inside out.

-- Roasted Butternut Squash Soup: Butternut Squash soup is always a winter favorite.
+- Butternut Squash Soup: Butternut Squash soup is always a winter favorite.
 And this version is velvety smooth and perfectly spiced.

 - Sweet Potato Soup: When you blend creamy sweet potatoes with carrots, fresh ginger, and a hint of spice – it makes for a sensational side soup.